dtebo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Can you explain your data model, data schema to me?

+A. Below is my data model/schema

+    Todos:
+        todoid - long, not null
+        completed - boolean, default value is false description - string, not null

+    User:
+        userid - long, not null
+        username - string, not null, unique
+        password - String, not null
+        primaryemail - string, not null, unique
+        todos - one to many relationship, cascade all, remove orphaned records

 2. Can you explain how you connected your API to a database?

+A. I connected my API to my database using my controllers which access service methods, which in turn access repository methods to manipulate data using CRUD (Create, Read, Update, Delete) operations.

 3. Can you explain the flow of data from client through the backend system and back to the client?

+A. A request comes in through a specific API endpoint, which in turn calls the required service, which calls the repository to return or update the specified data.

 4. How did you handle querying in your application: custom querying vs JPA Querying?

+A. I made use of JPA querying by specifiying the correct method names in my services.

 ## Instructions